kitwaicloud/kitwaicloud.github.io/swift/swift.md

 # Working with Data in Swift Object Storage
 Openstack Swift is a cloud object storage.
 Swift stores arbitrary objects in specific namespaces,  called containers.
-Objects can be text, documents, images, or other types of files.A container is a place used to collect a set of objects, similar to a folder storing a set of files.
+Objects can be text, documents, images, or other types of files.
+A container is a place used to collect a set of objects, similar to a folder storing a set of files.

+To store (import) and retrieve (export) files from Swift, several options are possible:
+- Swift command line
+- Web Interface
+- GUI Client programs
+- Directly from Spark programs

 ## Import/Export Swift Objects via Web Interface